 Humboldt State University Press reprints high-quality scholarly, intellectual, and creative works by or in support of our campus community.
 The press supports the HSU mission to improve the human condition and our environment by promoting understanding of social, economic, and environmental issues.
 Suggest a reprint proposal through the Submit Proposal link on the sidebar.

-Humboldt State University Press is a non-profit service of the Humboldt State University Library and is supported by dedicated members of the campus community and Library Scholar Interns.
-To support student learning at HSU Press, please select the Support Publishing Internships button on the sidebar or contact the Scholarly Communications and Digital Scholarship Librarian Kyle Morgan at Kyle.Morgan@humboldt.edu.
+Humboldt State University Press is a non-profit service of the Humboldt State University Library and is supported by dedicated members of the campus community, student assistants, and Library Scholar Interns.
+To support open-access publishing or student learning at HSU Press, please select the Support Publishing Internships button on the sidebar or contact us at firstname.lastname@example.org.

 This dictionary of English-to-Maa (the language of Maasai peoples of Kenya and Tanzania) was written and compiled by Charles Richmond.
 It is one of the earliest Maasai dictionaries.
 The dictionary was developed from 1935 until 1951 while Charles lived in the back country of Kenya colony, East Africa as a subject of the King of England.
 His stay there began as a Captain in the King’s African Rifles, in which position he fought alongside tribal chiefs in northern Kenya and Ethiopia against the Italian dictator, Mussolini during WWII.
 Subsequent to his military service, he returned to England to study theology and to be ordained as a minister in the Church of England.
 He then returned to the Maasai and Samburu tribes of central and northern Kenya colony near Lake Rudolph, as a missionary.